burakbakierdogan/libft/README.md

-# this is my own C library.
+# This is my own C library.
-# it contains of string and memory functions.
+# It contains of string and memory functions.
-# most of the functions are reimplemantation of their originals.
+# Most of the functions are reimplemantation of their originals.

 # ft_atoi (const char *nptr)
         ASCII to interger function.